STM32-base/STM32-base.github.io/guides/platformio.md

 # {{ page.title }}

-Welcome to an introductory guide on taking the first steps with programming the STM32 microcontrollers within the PlatformIO ecosystem.
-The goal of this tutorial is to demonstrate how simple it is to set up PlatformIO with Visual Studio Code and use it to compile, upload, and debug STM32Cube-based application on the `STM32 Nucleo-F401RE` board.
+This guide will help you take the first steps with programming STM32 microcontrollers using the PlatformIO ecosystem.
+The goal of this guide is to show how simple it is to set up [PlatformIO](https://platformio.org/?utm_source=stm32-base) with [Visual Studio Code](https://code.visualstudio.com/) and use it to compile, upload, and debug STM32Cube-based application on the [`STM32 Nucleo-F401RE` board](https://www.st.com/en/evaluation-tools/nucleo-f401re.html).

 ## What is PlatformIO?

-[PlatformIO](https://platformio.org/?utm_source=stm32-base) is a professional collaborative platform for embedded development that includes lots of instruments for the most common development tasks.
+PlatformIO is a professional collaborative platform for embedded development that includes lots of instruments for the most common development tasks.
 It has out-of-the-box support for STM32 microcontrollers and allows working with low-level libraries like CMSIS, STM32Cube, and LibOpenCM3 as well as with popular high-level frameworks like Arduino, Mbed, or Zephyr without changing your usual development environment.

 A detailed overview of the PlatformIO ecosystem and its philosophy can be found in [the official documentation](https://docs.platformio.org/en/latest/what-is-platformio.html).

 ## Installation

-Before diving into the development process, we need to install some required software.
-In this tutorial, we will use Visual Studio Code as the editor.
+Some software is needed to be installed before diving into the development process.
+In this guide Visual Studio Code is used as the editor.
 The most up-to-date and detailed installation instructions can be found in the official [PlatformIO IDE for VSCode documentation](https://docs.platformio.org/en/latest/integration/ide/vscode.html#installation).

-Once the PlatformIO IDE is ready, we can install the [ST STM32 development platform](https://docs.platformio.org/en/latest/platforms/ststm32.html).
-This way PlatformIO will do all the heavy lifting for us by installing everything that is needed (toolchain, framework, etc) automatically.
+Once the PlatformIO IDE is ready, the [ST STM32 development platform](https://docs.platformio.org/en/latest/platforms/ststm32.html) can be installed.
+This way PlatformIO will do all the heavy lifting by installing everything that is needed (toolchain, framework, etc) automatically.
 The easiest way to install any development platform is the PlatformIO Home App:

 ![Getting Started with PlatformIO Installation]({{ site.url }}/assets/img/guides/platformio/platformio-install-1.png) {: style="text-align: center;"}